heathersmiles/Portfolio-Home-Page/README.md

 # Portfolio Home Page & Project Highlights

 ## Project Description
 Create a personal website to highlight my experience and code projects.
-As part of the portfolio, highlight three coding projects that encountered in your MIT xPRO Professional Certificate in Coding: Women's Cohort course.
+As part of the portfolio, highlight three coding projects that I encountered in my MIT xPRO Professional Certificate in Coding: Women's Cohort course.

 ## How to use it?
 1. Download the following 3 files from the master branch of this repository into a directory on your local machine:<br />